mrpandat/basic-react-node-docker-heroku/README.md

 DOCKER_PASSWORD : Your Dockerhub password

 DOCKER_REPO : Your Dockerhub registry

-Enjoy